Permaculture Consultations and Design

 I have been the project manager on several large-scale and backyard plantings.
 If you have workers to install the garden who need guidance, I can give an on-site workshop for them at my usual rate of $50/hour to show them how to dig a swale, how to hugelkultur, and any other instruction they may need.
 I can assist further with the garden installation if desired.

-I have my Permaculture Design Certificate, an AA degree in Landscape Design, a certificate in Irrigation Technology from Mira Costa College, and have studied Nursery and Landscape Design at Mesa College, as well as having been an organic gardener for most of my life and a permaculturalist since 2010.
+I have my Permaculture Design Certificate, an AA degree in Landscape Architecture, a certificate in Irrigation Technology from Mira Costa College, and have studied Nursery and Landscape Design at Mesa College, as well as having been an organic gardener for most of my life and a permaculturalist since 2010.
 My daughter and I maintain Finch Frolic Garden ourselves, so we have lots of hands-on experience.
 I have advised many happy clients on how to make the garden they desire on a small budget, using permaculture techniques.
 Please see our Testimonials page.

 The following photos are of some of our projects.
 Depending upon the size of the project, either we install plants ourselves, work with landscape professionals we trust, guide our client’s gardeners, or leave the design for our clients to install themselves.
 As permaculture is the underlying factor in all of our designs, the style of what we do changes with our clients.
 Much of our work is consulting, and empowering our clients to create their own landscapes with guidance.